Ditectrev/AWS-Certified-SysOps-Administrator-Associate-SOA-C02-Practice-Tests-Exams-Questions-Answers/README.md

 ### A company runs a retail website on multiple Amazon EC2 instances behind an Application Load Balancer (ALB).
 The company must secure traffic to the website over an `HTTPS` connection.
 Which combination of actions should a SysOps administrator take to meet these requirements?
 (Choose two.)

 - [ ] Attach the certificate to each EC2 instance.
-- [x] Attach the certificate to the ALB.
+- [x] Attach the certificate to the `ALB`.
 - [ ] Create a private certificate in AWS Certificate Manager (ACM).
 - [x] Create a public certificate in AWS Certificate Manager (ACM).
 - [ ] Export the certificate, and attach it to the website.

 ### SIMULATION - Instructions - If the copy-paste functionality is not working in your environment, refer to the instructions file on the VM desktop and use Ctrl+C, Ctrl+V or Command-C, Command-V. Configure Amazon EventBridge to meet the following requirements.
 1. Use the us-east-2 Region for all resources.
 2. Unless specified below, use the default configuration settings.
 3. Use your own resource naming unless a resource name is specified below.
 4. Ensure all Amazon EC2 events in the default event bus are replayable for the past 45 days.
-5. Create a rule named RunFunction to send the exact message {"name":"example"} every 15 minutes to an existing AWS Lambda function named LogEventFunction 6.
+5. Create a rule named RunFunction to send the exact message `{"name":"example"}` every 15 minutes to an existing AWS Lambda function named LogEventFunction 6.
 Create a rule named SpotWarning to send a notification to a new standard Amazon SNS topic named TopicEvents whenever an Amazon EC2 Spot Instance is interrupted.
 Do NOT create any topic subscriptions.
 The notification must match the following structure: `Input path: {instance: detail.instance-id} Input template: The EC2 Spot Instance <instance> has been interrupted.` Important: Click the Next button to complete this lab and continue to the next lab.
 Once you click the Next button, you will NOT be able to return to this lab.

 "NO_ANSWER"